Risk management and insurance

 An insurance broker or agent can offer advice on the type of insurance that will suit your organisation's needs.
 Where an organisation needs to purchase a range of insurances and these are purchased from a single insurer, they should be able to offer a reduced premium.

-If your organisation is unable to access group insurance through an affiliated association – eg peak association or national body, it would be worthwhile shopping around to compare the type of cover offered and costs.
+If your organisation is unable to access group insurance through an affiliated association such as a peak association or national body, it would be worthwhile shopping around to compare the type of cover offered and costs.

 - What types of insurance does my organisation need? – Our Community